realworldocaml/book/en/command-line-parsing.md

 missing anonymous argument: filename
 ```

-If we invoke the binary without any arguments, it emits a help screen
+If we invoke the binary without any arguments, it outputs a help screen
 that informs you that a required argument `filename` is missing.
 Supplying the argument to the command results in `do_hash` being
 called, and the MD5 output being displayed to the standard output.